tbidne/shrun/faq.md

 $ shrun ...
 ```

-## What if my command relies on interactive shell e.g. loading ~/.bashrc?
+## What if my command relies on interactive shell?

 Shrun executes shell commands non-interactively, which means we do not have access to anything defined in, say, `~/.bashrc` or `~/.bash_profile`.
 This can be annoying if we want to run any of these functions/aliases.